-WindMouse produces mouse trajectories that pass visual inspection but collapse under statistical analysis of temporal dynamics.
-Its gravity-and-wind model generates 15 velocity peaks where a human arm produces 1 to 3, outputs movement times uncorrelated with task geometry, and spaces samples with uniform randomness instead of the gamma distributed intervals real hardware exhibits.
-SigmaDrift replaces WindMouse’s heuristic force model with six interacting components drawn from computational motor control research: sigma-lognormal velocity primitives, a two phase surge architecture, Ornstein-Uhlenbeck (OU) lateral drift, Signal-Dependent Noise (SDN), speed-modulated physiological tremor, and gamma distributed timing.
-The result is trajectories that are statistically indistinguishable from real human input under the same feature extractors modern behavioral classifiers use.
+WindMouse simulates cursor motion with a gravity-and-wind force model that produces spatially plausible paths but falls apart the moment a classifier inspects temporal dynamics.
+The wind force injects constant random perturbation, creating 15 or more velocity peaks per movement where a real human arm generates 1 to 3.
+Movement duration bears no relationship to distance or target size.
+Sample intervals follow a uniform distribution instead of the gamma distributed spacing real hardware produces.
+SigmaDrift discards the force metaphor entirely and builds trajectories from six components rooted in computational motor control: sigma-lognormal velocity primitives, a two phase surge architecture, Ornstein-Uhlenbeck (OU) lateral drift, Signal-Dependent Noise (SDN), speed-modulated physiological tremor, and gamma distributed timing.
+The output is statistically consistent with genuine human input under the same feature extractors that modern behavioral classifiers rely on.

-This piece covers the WindMouse force model and why its structural properties fail under temporal analysis, the motor control foundations that SigmaDrift draws from, how those foundations converge into a single generative algorithm, head-to-head metrics against real human data, and the practical limitations of the approach.
+This article examines why the WindMouse force model structurally cannot survive temporal analysis, introduces each motor control foundation that SigmaDrift draws on, traces how those foundations converge into a single generative pipeline, presents head-to-head metrics against recorded human data, and addresses the practical boundaries of the approach.

 for (int iter = 0; iter < 5000; ++iter) {